1st Minnesota Infantry Regiment: Casualties

-The 1st Minnesota Infantry suffered the loss of 10 officers and 177 enlisted men killed in action or who later died of their wounds, plus another 2 officers and 97 enlisted men who died of disease, for a total of 286 fatalities and 609 wounded.
+The 1st Minnesota Infantry Regiment suffered the loss of 10 officers and 177 enlisted men killed in action or who later died of their wounds, plus another 2 officers and 97 enlisted men who died of disease, for a total of 286 fatalities and 609 wounded.

 Continued lineage

-The 2nd Battalion, 135th Infantry Regiment, 34th Infantry Division (Minnesota Army National Guard) traces its roots back to the historic 1st Minnesota Volunteers.
+The 2nd Battalion, 135th Infantry Regiment, 34th Infantry Division (Minnesota Army National Guard) trace their roots back to the 1st Minnesota Volunteers.